Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

 ![Data Overview](Images/01_data_overview.png)

 ### 2. Total Sales Performance
-The business generated total sales of $2,297,200.65 against a total profit of $286,396.59 across all orders — a profit margin of approximately 12.5%.
+The business generated total sales of $2,297,200.65 against a total profit of $286,396.59 across all orders with a profit margin of approximately 12.5%.
 While the revenue figure is strong, the margin indicates that a significant portion of sales value is absorbed by costs, making profitability at the category and sub-category level a more useful lens for strategic decisions than total sales alone.
 ![Total Sales Performance](Images/02_total_sales_performance.png)

 ### 3. Regional Analysis
 All four regions were ranked in descending order, extending beyond the single result the brief required to enable direct comparison.
 West leads with $725,457.75 in total sales, followed by East at $678,781.30, Central at $501,239.77, and South at $391,721.83.
-The gap between West and South is substantial at over $333,000 — suggesting that either South is an underserved market with growth potential, or that the product mix resonates more strongly in western markets.
+The gap between West and South is substantial at over $333,000  suggesting that either South is an underserved market with growth potential, or that the product mix resonates more strongly in western markets.
 This warrants further investigation before any regional resource allocation decisions are made.
 ![Regional Analysis](Images/03_regional_sales_performance.png)

 ### 4. Product Category Performance